r57zone/Half-Life-Alyx-novr/README.md

 • **Chapter 7: Jeff (opening the bunker)**

 This requires training and patience.
 First you need to lower the lever (grab the lever in the mode of movement of the left controller (left and right mouse button) and move it down ("}")), then turn 2 cells, first you need to pull it up a little and turn it (use the view and the rotation buttons ("U", "J", "H", "K") or "Backspace"), then you only need to lower the last lever down.
 Grab the lever in the mode of movement of the left hand (left and right mouse buttons), look down and click the button for moving the controllers down ("}").
-The entire process of passing this point can be seen in [this video](https://youtu.be/Xj0bpAArUaE?t=71).
+The entire process of walkthrough this moment can be seen in [this video](https://youtu.be/Xj0bpAArUaE?t=71).